 As Zola expected, he was stripped of the Legion of Honor and quickly arrested.
 Charged with libel, he was convicted just over two weeks later and sentenced to a year in jail.
 He fled to England, where he stayed for over ten years.

 Zola returned to France in June of 1899, just in time to see the right wing government fall.
 The new liberal government added to the republic's constitution a separation of Church and state.

 The case of Alfred Dreyfus was taken up again.
 The government would not exonerate him, because that would have involved introducing classified Secret Service documents into the public record.
 So, they offered him a pardon instead, which he accepted.

 But the truth was on the march, as Zola once said, and in 1906, the French Supreme Court finally exonerated Alfred Dreyfus.
 He was readmitted to the Army and given a promotion.

-He would later serve in World War 1 and retire from the military with the rank of Lt.
+He would later serve his country in the first world war and retire from the military with the rank of Lt.
 Colonel and the Legion of Honor award.

 Emile Zola died of carbon monoxide poisoning in 1902 at the age of 62.
 Many years later, a Parisian roofer confessed on his deathbed to killing Zola by closing his chimney.
 He claimed it was a political assassination.

 In 1998, on the 100th anniversary of the publication of J'Accuse, the still prominent Catholic newspaper La Croix finally issued a public apology for its long history of anti-Semitism and the role it played in the Dreyfus Affair.

 "I have but one passion: to enlighten those who have been kept in the dark, in the name of humanity which has suffered so much and is entitled to happiness.
 My fiery protest is simply the cry of my very soul." - Emile Zola